dmyersturnbull/mandos/docs/index.rst

     :maxdepth: 1

-Mandos is simple cheminformatics tool that extracts and simplifies annotations for the disease indications, drug classifications, target binding activity, and biological processes of compounds or drugs, using annotations derived from ChEMBL.
+Mandos is simple cheminformatics tool that extracts and simplifies annotations for disease indications, drug classifications, target binding activity, and biological processes of compounds or drugs, using annotations derived from ChEMBL

 It is especially useful to:
     - Find known target activity, predicted activity, and predicted biological processes